wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Reduce

-The `reduce()` method in JavaScript applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value.
+The `reduce()` method applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value.

 ```javascript
 let numbers = [1, 2, 3, 4];